Demarcus “Sam” McKenzie II, 27, of Skipperville, was killed by a dog pack.

 Skipperville, AL - What began as a murder investigation on Saturday, turned into a fatal dog mauling, according to Sheriff Mason Bynum of the Dale County Sheriff's Office.
 Authorities initially thought that that 27-year old Demarcus “Sam” McKenzie II, of Skipperville, died due to a gunshot wound to the head.
-After obtaining a search warrant, and reviewing outside surveillance footage, however, McKenzie is seen leaving his home when multiple dogs began attacking him.
+After obtaining a search warrant, and reviewing outside surveillance footage, however, McKenzie is seen leaving "the residence" when multiple dogs began attacking him.

 Ozark-Dale County E911 received a call at approximately 9:15 am Saturday morning of an unresponsive man in the 5500 block of County Road 33 in the Skipperville, Ozark community, Sheriff Bynum said.
 When deputies arrived, they found McKenzie lying dead in the driveway.
 His body was turned over to the Dale County Coroner's Office and transported to the Alabama Department of Forensic Sciences for an autopsy.
 Ozark police assisted in the investigation.

 "When investigators arrived and began processing the scene it initially appeared that the victim suffered a gunshot wound to his head.
 As investigators and a crime scene technician processed the victim and collected statements from witnesses there were some inconsistencies and a lack of physical evidence to support those initial thoughts." - Sheriff Mason Bynum, Dale County Sheriff’s Office